hapax/hapax.github.io/assets/minimal-networks.md

 So, pruning redundant paths between $A$ and $B$ does not affect whether other nodes connect.

+Suppose we have completely pruned the network so that there is a single path between any two nodes.
+The resulting network layout is called a *tree*, since it will have a sort of branching structure.

 ### 3.2.
 Counting hubs <a id="sec-3-2" name="sec-3-2"></a>

 ## 4. Applications and algorithms <a id="sec-4" name="sec-4"></a>